 What is multiple system atrophy (MSA)?

 Multiple system atrophy (MSA) is a rare neurodegenerative disease marked by a combination of symptoms affecting movement, blood pressure, and other body functions; hence the label "multiple system" atrophy.
+It was formerly known as Shy Drager syndrome.
 According to the American Autonomic Society, MSA is a sporadic, progressive, adult-onset disorder characterized by autonomic dysfunction, parkinsonism and ataxia (a failure of muscular coordination) in any combination.

 Symptoms of MSA include: